serans/nixconf/man/markdown/gdb.md

 * [a,r]watch : Break when value is read (rwatch), written (watch) or either (awatch)

-* Running commands on breikpoint
+* Running commands on breakpoint

 ```
 break foo if x>0